 Choose to Break Up With Cable

 So you’ve crunched some numbers and realize it makes sense to cut the cord.

 Your cable provider will attempt to offer you a discount.
-Be strong and don’t budge to any offer.
+Be strong and don’t budge on any offer.

 But, don’t cut the cord just yet.
-Most companies won’t let you off the hook this easy.
+Most companies won’t let you off the hook this easily.
 Expect to pay $0-$500 in early termination fees.

 This doesn’t mean that you’ll have to pay the entire balance.
 Sometimes you can negotiate your way to pay a lesser amount.
 But, if you end up paying your termination fee, be sure to recover your costs with your savings.